dlchenstat/Gaussian-fitting/README.md

 McBride, Z., Chen, D., Reick, C., Xie, J., & Szymanski, D. B. (2017).
 Global analysis of membrane-associated protein oligomerization using protein correlation profiling.
 Molecular & Cellular Proteomics, mcp–000276 http://www.mcponline.org/content/early/2017/09/08/mcp.RA117.000276.full.pdf

-This Matlab code is modified from Kristensen et al (2012).
+This Matlab code is adapted from Kristensen et al (2012).

 Matlab codes for Gaussian fitting.
 ConsGaussFit05082016 is the main function.
 Others are supporting functions.
 Instructions are in the comments of ConsGaussFit05082016.

 # Description of files
 consExp.m, consExp3.m, consExp4.m are the functions of 2, 3, 4 Gaussian peaks.
-Peaks are separated
+Peaks are separated by >= 4 fractions

 normprob.m is used to calculate peak areas.